 so it can build an error message using stack information.
 Lua also

-provides a function to do that: debug.traceback
+provides a function to do that: debug.traceback.

-defines the function that
+The function cgilua.seterroroutput defines the function that

 decides what to do with the error message.
 It could be sent to the